-А Excellent 4.00 quality points/semester hour credit A- 3.70 quality points/semester hour credit
+A Excellent 4.00 quality points/semester hour credit

+A- 3.70 quality points/semester hour credit

-B+ B B- Good 3.30 quality points/semester hour credit3.00 quality points/semester hour credit2.70 quality points/semester hour credit C+ C C- Fair 2.30 quality points/semester hour credit2.00 quality points/semester hour credit1.70 quality points/semester hour credit D+ D Passing 1.30 quality points/semester hour credit 1.00 quality points/semester hour credit F Failing 0.00 quality points/semester hour credit
+B+ 3.30 quality points/semester hour credit

+В Good 3.00 quality points/semester hour credit

+B- 2.70 quality points/semester hour credit

+C+ 2.30 quality points/semester hour credit

+C Fair 2.00 quality points/semester hour credit

+C- 1.70 quality points/semester hour credit

+D+ 1.30 quality points/semester hour credit

+D Passing 1.00 quality points/semester hour credit

+F Failing 0.00 quality points/semester hour credit

-- 2. According to the College Attendance Policy, "Unauthorized absences may result in grade penalty or other consequences at the discretion of the instructor." - 3.
-Credit/No Credit grades are reported as CR/NC.
+2. According to the College Attendance Policy, "Unauthorized absences may result in grade penalty or other consequences at the discretion of the instructor."

+- 3. Credit/No Credit grades are reported as CR/NC.
 Credit, "CR," will be awarded for course performance equivalent to, or higher than, a passing letter grade, D. No credit, "NC," will be awarded for course performance equivalent to a failing letter grade, F. - 4.
 Faculty considering granting a grade of Incomplete (IN) or withdrawal (W) to a student should consult the Academic Bulletin and Section 8.10 (above) in the Faculty Handbook for rules and procedures related to such a grade assignment. - 5.
-Grades are entered by faculty via WebAdvisor.
+Grades are entered by faculty via Self-Service.
 By Faculty vote, final course grades are to be reported to students by the Registrar's Office, not by individual faculty. - 6.
 By Faculty vote, grade changes are allowed only: (a) in the case of a demonstrable mathematical error in the compilation or recording of a grade; or (b) in the case where documented, extraordinary, extenuating circumstances are brought to the instructor after the deadline for grade submission.
 Such circumstances brought to the instructor prior to the deadline for grade submission should be evaluated according to the policies for "Grades of Incomplete" or Withdrawal for Extenuating Circumstances."
 All such grade changes must be made by the Provost.